bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: none ZZZZZZZZZZZZZZZZ

 Description:
 `CATNUC` displays a catalog of the currently defined nuclei by name from first to last in alphabetical order.
-If first is omitted from the command line, then the catalog will begin with the first entry in the nucleus table.
-RNMR will not prompt for first.
-Similarly, if last is not specified, `CATNUC` will list all nuclei.
+If both arguments are omitted `CATNUC` will list all nuclei.
 If only one argument is specified, `CATNUC` will list information about only that single nucleus.
 Each nucleus is listed by name along with its current frequency (value used to convert between PPM and Hz) in MHz and its reference frequency in Hz.

 The qualifiers specify how the list is output as follows: